Initialize the Project

 The client will be initialized as a React web app. catalyst_tutorials_photostore_cli_react_app_completed

-The client and backend of the application have been initialized and are ready to be configured as per our requirement.
+The client and backend of the application have been initialized and are ready to be configured according to our requirements.

 1. Run the following command in the PhotostoreApp/photo-store-app directory. catalyst_tutorials_photostore_stratus_npm_start_appsail_set_up